sant1030/AGGIEGITHUB/index.md

 3. Wydermyer needs to be looked at more often
 4. We have a 5 star receiver why is he not playing as much??

+The A&M V.S T.U Rivalry
+So since T.U got destroyed by Arkansas, when we play them in a couple weeks, and when we beat them does that mean we would have destroyed T.U in a rivalry game?
+T.U is scared now since they will be joining the SEC soon...

 - Bulleted